Rovibrational computations for the He$_2$ a $^3\Sigma_\mathrm{u}^+$ state including non-adiabatic, relativistic, and QED corrections: Correcting the electronic energy

-The direct computation of the Bethe logarithm is similarly plagued by very slow basis set convergence, and the highly accurate approach of Schwartz~\cite{Sc61,KoHiKa13,Ko19,FeMa22bethe} is hindered by multiple costly basis set optimization steps.
+The direct computation of the Bethe logarithm is also plagued by very slow basis set convergence, and the highly accurate approach of Schwartz~\cite{Sc61,KoHiKa13,Ko19,FeMa22bethe} is hindered by multiple costly basis set optimization steps.
 Numerical observations about the weak dependence of $\ln(k_0)$ on ${\nel}$ and the electronic quantum numbers motivated an ion-core approximation in Ref.~\cite{FeKoMa20}, where the Bethe logarithm of $\text{He}_2^+(^2\Sigma_\text{u}^+)$ was approximated with that of $\text{He}_2^{3+}(^2\Sigma_\text{g}^+)$ (a one-electron state).
 To avoid the costly evaluation of $\ln(k_0)$ using the Schwartz method, we use the same approximation for the \atSup\ state as well.
-Some reference values for atomic Bethe logarithms, as well as the ion-core and the rigorously calculated values for the \atSup\ diatomic state (for $\rho=2~a_0$) are displayed in the \SM{}.
-A comparison of the values in the Table suggests the ion-core approximation to be fair, justifying the use of the $\text{He}_2^{3+} \ ^2\Sigma_\text{g}^+$ Bethe logarithm values in the forthcoming computations.
+Some reference values for atomic Bethe logarithms, as well as the ion-core and the rigorously calculated values for the \atSup\ diatomic state (at $\rho=2~a_0$) are displayed in the \SM{}.
+A comparison of the values in Table S5 suggests the ion-core approximation to be fair, justifying the use of the $\text{He}_2^{3+} \ ^2\Sigma_\text{g}^+$ Bethe logarithm values in the forthcoming computations.

 Using these expectation values, all corrections to the PEC can be calculated.
-The top panel of Fig.~\ref{fig:acentroid} shows the full, corrected potential energy curve $W_\text{a}$ summarizing all spin-independent and adiabatic effects; the spin-dependent contributions, $U^{(\Sigma)}_\text{sd}$, are shown in the middle panel.
-The minimum of the PEC is $W_\text{a}(1.98 \, a_0)=-5.150\ 663\ 4 \, \Eh$; the potential energy barrier, $W_\text{a}(5.14 \, a_0)= -5.076\ 116\ 5 \, \Eh$, and the second minimum, $W_\text{a}(12.45 \, a_0)= -5.078\ 420\ 1 \, \Eh$, can be also seen in the figure (and the inset).
-Curves of the computed vibrational and rotational mass corrections are displayed in the bottom panel; some details are given in the SM.
+The top panel of Fig.~\ref{fig:acentroid} shows the full, corrected potential energy curve $W$ summarizing all spin-independent and adiabatic effects; the spin-dependent contributions, $U^{(\Sigma)}_\text{sd}$, are shown in the middle panel (computed with the implementation according to Ref. \cite{paper3}).
+The minimum of the PEC is $W(1.98 \, a_0)=-5.150 \, 662 \, 7 \, \Eh$; the potential energy barrier, $W(5.14 \, a_0)=-5.076 \, 115 \, 8 \, \Eh$, and the second minimum, $W(12.45 \, a_0)= -5.078 \, 420 \, 1 \, \Eh$, can be also seen in the figure (and the inset).
+Curves of the computed vibrational and rotational mass corrections are displayed in the bottom panel; some details are given in the \SM{}.